 Youth work, peace education and preparedness

-• A seminar (≈ 50–60 participants) will be organised to reflect on and provide support to youth workers in relation to two key policy developments from the partner institutions: the forthcoming Council of Europe Recommendation on the role of young people in peacebuilding, and the EU preparedness strategy, which aims in particular to promote preparedness in youth programmes.
-The seminar will be further specified in due course, following the adoption of the Council of Europe Recommendation.
+• A seminar reflecting on and providing support to youth workers in relation to two key policy developments: the forthcoming Council of Europe Recommendation on the role of young people in peacebuilding, and the EU Preparedness Strategy, which aims to promote preparedness in youth programmes.

-Coyote youth work magazine (renewed): stories, inspiring practices and initiatives relevant to the youth work community of practice
+The magazine will be published annually and it will feature stories, inspiring practices, and initiatives relevant to the youth work community of practice.

 Indicative timeline